rairprotocol/rair-sdk/README.md

 ```
 After Initializng the SDK here are the first things you can do to get a working dApp

-## 1. Empty dApp with Authentication working
+## 1. Empty dApp with Authentication working (default frontend)

-Follow these code snippets below
+Follow these steps below to deploy our existing sample application

 *code snippets here* //coming soon

+## 2. Example of deploying your own frontend that interacts with our SDK to make a new dApp

+How dev dapp works.